 Highly Secure

 AWS Aurora places a high focus on security.
 The platform protects your sensitive data throughout its lifecycle by providing encryption both in transit and at rest.
-Network isolation is provided by running Aurora instances inside an Amazon VPC and resource-level permissions provide you fine-grained control over what AWS users and groups can do.
+Network isolation is provided by running Aurora instances inside an Amazon VPC, and resource-level permissions provide you with fine-grained control over what AWS users and groups can do.

 Cost-Effectiveness